dzenisBrkan/eCommerce/README.md

 How to run app

 Start FE
--go into dir: UI/eCommerce/src
+- go into dir: UI/eCommerce/src
--npm install
+- npm install
--ng serve
+- ng serve
--Navigate to your localhost
+- Navigate to your localhost

 Start BE
--When starting BE, Seeder for Role will trigger and make necessary role for app to work
+- When starting BE, Seeder for Role will trigger and make necessary role for app to work

 About app